-If you’ve hung around in audio circles long enough you’ll probably have come across the term frequency response.
+If you’ve hung around in audio circles long enough you’re probably aware of the term frequency response.
 It can crop up in pretty much any discussion, ranging from headphones and speakers right on through to DACs and amplifiers, and even room acoustics.
-Whether you’re familiar with the subject or brand new to the term, here’s everything you need to know about frequency response.
+Whether you’re familiar with the subject or if the term is brand new to you, here’s everything you need to know about frequency response.

 Frequency Response describes the range of frequencies or musical tones a component can reproduce.